y0nei/FastAPI-fullstack-blog/README.md

 # Features

-- **Articles written in Markdown**: No need to store additional data in some database, all the article conent storage is controlled by you and backing up all the articles is as simple as moving a few files over.
+- **Articles written in Markdown**: No need to store additional data in some database, backing up all the articles is as simple as moving a few files over.

 - **Frontend Metadata**: Markdown files include frontend metadata, such as tags, titles, dates, authors and whatever else you'd like.
 This metadata allows users to categorize their articles, display informative titles, and sort content based on publishing dates.

-- **Article Navigation:** The app generates a list of articles displayed on the home page, enabling seemless navigation for readers thanks to the use of [**HTMX**][htmx], a small, dependency free and fast JavaScript framework.
+- **Article Navigation:** The app generates a list of articles displayed on the home page, enabling seamless navigation for readers thanks to the use of [**HTMX**][htmx].

 - **Database Integration**: The framework supports storing and retrieving article view metrics in a database.
-This feature allows users to track the popularity of their articles, the "view" is determined by a cookie session, no raw IP's in the database, no salts generated from various information, just a random uuid4 string.
+This feature allows users to track the popularity of their articles, the "view" is determined by a cookie session, no raw IP's in the database, no salts generated from various information, just an ssid stored in the cookie.

-- **Prometheus Metrics**: Built-in integration with Prometheus enables users to monitor and expose various metrics related to their blogging platform.
+- **Prometheus Metrics**: Built-in integration with Prometheus enables users to monitor and expose various metrics.
 This includes monitoring server performance, request/response statistics, and other key indicators, providing valuable insights into the website's health and performance.

 - **Hot Reloading**: The framework incorporates hot reloading, which means that changes made to Markdown files or the codebase are reflected in the running application.
-This accelerates blog wrigting, development and testing, allowing users to iterate quickly and efficiently.
+This accelerates blog writing, development and testing, allowing users to iterate quickly and efficiently.

 # Quickstart